KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 **Open Researcher and Contributor iD (ORCID):**

-- The Open Researcher and Contributor iD (ORCID iD) links research results and activities permanently and unambiguously with **scholars and researchers** worldwide.
+- The Open Researcher and Contributor iD (ORCID) links research results and activities permanently and unambiguously with **scholars and researchers** worldwide.
 Using ORCID actively increases the visibility of your research, independent of institutions and commercial providers.
 - Example: [https://orcid.org/0000-0002-9632-5947](https://orcid.org/0000-0002-9632-5947)

 !!! example "Exercise 1.4: ORCID"